jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 setup with the standard Machine Translation (MT) scenario.
 Thus, the reader should have some basic MT knowledge in order to follow along.

-This blog post consits in two Sections.
-[Section 1](#part1) presents a general overview of ST evaluation and the challenges. of how to conduct it.
+This blog post consists in two Sections.
+[Section 1](#part1) presents a general overview of ST evaluation and the challenges of how to conduct it.
 [Section 2](#part2) presents a practical example of ST evaluation.
 For simplicity, we are going to use pre-trained Automatic Speech Recognition (ASR) and MT models instead of training our own.
 For this, we will evaluate English to Spanish translation, using the Europarl-ST test set.